Prakash2403/lane-detector/README.md

     3. Apply Gaussian Blur to reduce the noice.
     4. Apply Canny Edge detection to detect edges.
     5. By manually analyzing images, decide a region where lanes are most likely to be present.
-Region must be a quadilateral and has to be specified by 4 vertices, where each vertex is a list of (x, y) co-ordinates.
+Region must be a quadilateral and has to be specified by 4 vertices, where each vertex is a (x, y) co-ordinate pair.
        From now on, this region will be called as region of interest
     6. After applying Canny Edge detection and deciding a region of interest, except region of interest, set the color of all pixels to black.